cisco-open/network-sketcher/README.md

 - __Python ver 3.x__
 - __Software that can edit .pptx and .xlsx files__
   - Microsoft Powerpoint and Excel are best
-  - The free version offers import/export functions for Google Slides and spreadsheets.
-The xlsx format function display will show an error, but it works fine.
+  - Google Slides and Spreadsheets import/export functionality is available.
+Excel functions display will show an error, but it works fine.
   - Libre Office and Softmaker office cannot be used.

-# Usage
+# Installation

 ```bash
 git clone https://github.com/cisco-open/network-sketcher/